STENAPA

-The Atlantic coast of St. Eustatius, including a distant view of the Quill (volcano), one of the Parks managed by STENAPA, as viewed from the northern part of the island.
-The surrounding ocean area all around the island down to 30 meters in depth comprises another park, the National Marine Park.
+The Atlantic coast of St. Eustatius, including a distant view of The Quill, one of the Parks managed by STENAPA, as viewed from the northern part of the island.
+The surrounding ocean area all around the island down to 30 m in depth comprises another park, the National Marine Park.
 The island of St. Kitts is dimly visible in the upper left of the image.